Jennifer Davis Rash,

 Lauren has been a graphic designer for denominational publications since 2006.
 She has been employed by The Alabama Baptist since Aug.
 10, 2004, becoming its creative services manager in January 2019.
 A native of Clarksdale, Mississippi, Lauren received a bachelor of arts degree in graphic design at Mississippi College.
 She has earned 16 hours in theological studies at Beeson Divinity School.
 She and her husband, Myles, live in Hernando, Mississippi.
 They have a daughter, Alana, and a son, Mason, and are members of Hernando Baptist Church.
 To contact Lauren Grim, click here.

 Dianna has served in denominational communications for 19 years.
-She was assistant editor for the Biblical Recorder, North Carolina’s Baptist news journal for more than 14 years.
-She has been a page designer/copy editor for several newspapers: The Union-Recorder (Milledgeville, Ga.); The Decatur DAILY (Decatur, Ala.) and the Birmingham Post-Herald, where she was wire editor and assistant copy desk manager.
-She has worked in every department at some point: features, sports, editorial and news.
-She served as a US/C-2 missionary with the North American Mission Board in church and community ministries.
+She was assistant editor for the Biblical Recorder, North Carolina’s Baptist news journal, for more than 14 years.
+She has been a page designer/copy editor for several newspapers as well as wire editor and assistant copy desk manager.
+She served as a missionary with the North American Mission Board in church and community ministries.
 Dianna earned her bachelor’s degree in journalism and history from the University of Alabama.
-She has a master’s of divinity degree in biblical counseling from Southeastern Baptist Theological Seminary in Wake Forest, N.C.
+She has a master’s of divinity degree in biblical counseling from Southeastern Baptist Theological Seminary in Wake Forest, N.C., and is a member of Pelham First Baptist Church.
 To contact Dianna, click here.

 Digital Services Manager